 Innovation doesn't always have to mean inventing something new.
 Bringing fresh thinking to established media and ad formats can be an easy and inexpensive way to stand out in a connected world.

-technology.
-Or it can be a matter of taking a well-known ad space and making it
+Or it can be a matter of taking a well-known ad space and making it sing with an

-sing with an innovative creative approach.
-Whether you're crafting surprising
+innovative creative approach.
+Whether you're crafting surprising experiences with

-experiences with pre- roll, giving the classic printed circular an online
+pre- roll, giving the classic printed circular an online dimension, or simply

-dimension, or simply bringing wit and charm to search ads, there are plenty of
+bringing wit and charm to search ads, there are plenty of opportunities on the

 Useful marketing: Creating tools, not just ads